Motorcycle: Safety

 In South Africa, the Think Bike campaign is dedicated to increasing both motorcycle safety and the awareness of motorcycles on the country's roads.
 The campaign, while strongest in the Gauteng province, has representation in Western Cape, KwaZulu Natal and the Free State.
 It has dozens of trained marshals available for various events such as cycle races and is deeply involved in numerous other projects such as the annual Motorcycle Toy Run.

-Motorcycle safety education is offered throughout the United States by organisations ranging from state agencies to non-profit organisations to corporations.
+Motorcycle safety education is offered throughout the United States by organisations including state agencies, non-profit organisations, and corporations.
 Most states use the courses designed by the Motorcycle Safety Foundation (MSF), while Oregon and Idaho developed their own.
 All of the training programs include a Basic Rider Course, an Intermediate Rider Course and an Advanced Rider Course.